 This last collection has the greatest taxonomic breadth of the three with specimens from all orders found in Alaska, including some rarities (e.g. Archeognatha).
 Smaller subcollections are also present, including 24 Schmidt boxes of primarily bee (Apidae) voucher specimens.

 These accessions were in cabinets dating to the age of the specimens themselves.
 The majority of Alaskan insect taxa are currently missing from the collection (so we are eagerly seeking donations, especially of material already identified).
-A species-level inventory of the collection is underway.
+A species-level inventory of the collection has been completed.
 Most taxa requiring greater technical skill to collect and prepare, such as the majority of small (<5mm) wasps and beetles, are greatly underrepresented in the collection.
 This generalization does not apply, however, to the biting fly specimens in the accession of K. M. Sommerman’s collection – she was meticulous in mounting with minuten pins very large series of well prepared fly specimens.

 Dry, pinned insect specimens were stored in the collections range in 12 aging metal cabinets placed inside the compact mobile storage system.
-These cabinets held 150 wooden glass-topped drawers of a make no longer manufactured.
+These cabinets held 150 wooden glass-topped drawers of a make and dimensions no longer manufactured.
 Specimens were stored in hard-bottomed unit trays inside these drawers.